watson-developer-cloud/community/conversation/README.md

 Additional information:
 - It is good practice to have the bot confirm what was understood.
 Note however, that the prompts are also rendered when filling in within a single sentence, which may not be desired for some applications.
+     - Example:

-     - Example: "I want to order large Margarita with olives"
+            User: "I want to order large Margarita with olives"

-         "Size of the pizza ordered is large."
-"Type of the pizza order is set to Margarita."
-"Extra topping: olives" "Thank you for ordering a large margarita pizza with olives."
+            Bot: "Size of the pizza ordered is large."

+            Bot: "Type of the pizza order is set to Margarita."

+            Bot: "Extra topping: olives"

+            Bot: "Thank you for ordering a large margarita pizza with olives."

 ###  Ordering pizza - confirmation <a id="ordering-pizza-confirmation"></a>

 __Description__

-[Ordering pizza - confirmation](pizza-confirm.json) is an example demonstrating a confirmation at the end of ordering a pizza.
+[Ordering pizza - confirmation](pizza-confirm.json) demonstrates a confirmation at the end of ordering a pizza.
 A separate slot (pizza_confirmed) is introduced as the last slot of the node.
 The prompt summarizes the values filled so far and requests confirmation before leaving the node.
 User can correct previously filled slots, confirm that all slots are correct or cancel and leave slot without performing an action.

 __Features demonstrated__

 - Block confirmation and correction authoring patterns
 - Next step confirmation: Child node makes decision on what to do with content.
 It gets the $pizza_confirmed flag indicating if the values are valid and if the following action should follow.
-- Confirmed/canceled: The slot values are set to null to permit entering the frame again with empty values.
+- Confirmed/canceled: The slot values are set to null to permit entering the node with slots again with empty values.

 Additional Information:
-- Currently, we do not have a mechanism for leaving frame prematurely (prior to filling all the slots), this will change soon.
+- Currently, we do not have a mechanism for leaving nodes with slots prematurely (prior to filling all the slots), this will change soon.
 - If the slot is set to the value which it had before, it is not considered to be a slot change.
 Therefore, no match handler can be called even if the value provided in a sentence is a valid value of some slot.

-__Internal comment__

-Check exiting the frame mechanism it might change before releasing.

 ###  Ordering pizza - handlers <a id="ordering-pizza-handlers"></a>

 __Description__

-[Ordering pizza - handlers](pizza-handler.json) is an example demonstrating how general slot handlers can be used if a user's input are not specific to a particular slot or do not provide a value for any other slots.
+[Ordering pizza - handlers](pizza-handler.json) demonstrates how general (node) slot handlers can be used if a user's input are not specific to a particular slot or do not provide a value for any other slots.
 The general slot handlers check if the slot conditions and match handlers are not triggered.
 If none of the general slot handlers match, the specific slot "No match" handler is checked.
 The handlers can be found under "Manage handler."
 The example is derived from pizza_confirm.json.

 __Features demonstrated__